How Much Will It Cost?

 Your University of Oregon bill each term or semester is made up of the following areas: Tuition, Mandatory Enrollment fees and Course Fees.

-The OUS Tuition & Fees Reports list the tuition and required fees for attending the University of Oregon beginning on page 67 of the OUS 2012-2013 Fee Book (1.5 MB PDF), and this page breaks down this information in greater detail.
+Tuition and Fees are derived from the OUS Tuition & Fees Reports, an annual publication listing the tuition and required fees for attending various universities.
+The University of Oregon tuition & fees tables begin on page 78 of the OUS 2013-2014 Fee Book (1.5 MB PDF).

 Estimating Your Costs